Sweet Potato Casserole with Marshmallows

 Can You Make It Ahead of Time?

-Yes, you can make the sweet potato mixture ahead of time and spread it in the casserole dish.
+Yes, you can make the it ahead of time and spread it in the casserole dish.
 Once in the dish, cover it tightly with plastic wrap and store in the refrigerator for up to 2 days.

 You will almost certainly need to add more time when cooking it because it is starting off cold.
 We recommend starting with 5 minutes and add additional time as needed.
 Don’t add the marshmallows until the center is warm.
 But once it is warmed through, add the marshmallows on and finish baking.